norcams/docs-enduser/docs/2026-01-28-dns-issues.rst

-Some DNS domains that were delegated to the NREC name servers and administered with the NREC DNS Service, failed to resolve for approximately one hour starting at 11:45.
+Some DNS domains that were delegated to the NREC name servers and administered with the NREC DNS Service, failed to resolve for approximately one hour starting at 11:45 CET.

 Description